 - 3.3 cm heel lift

-Reviews of the VS Athletics Weightlifting Shoe:
+Why Consider the VS Athletics Weightlifting Shoe?

 The VS Athletics Weightlifting Shoe is extremely light in weight and can increase one’s lifting ability.
 It is superbly engineered keeping in mind all the essentials so that the most challenging of weightlifting activities are carried out with complete ease and precision.